 Team Collaboration: It can be difficult for the field service workers to keep in touch with the rest of the team or the main office on a regular basis.

-Tough Working Conditions: The work hours are long and the time spent is usually in labor-intensive, dirty, and risky work environments not to mention the harsh weather conditions.
+Tough Working Conditions: The work hours are long and the time spent is usually in labor-intensive, dirty, and risky work environments not to mention the harsh weather conditions, some times even without any proper work wear.

 Feeling of Isolation: It can also be a challenge for field working to be focusing all their time on work with little or no human interaction.